Chinatown, Los Angeles

-Chinatown is a neighborhood in Downtown Los Angeles, California, that became a commercial center for Chinese and other Asian businesses in Central Los Angeles in 1938.
-The area includes restaurants, shops, and art galleries, but also has a residential neighborhood with a low-income, aging population of about 20,000 residents.
+Chinatown is a neighborhood in downtown Los Angeles, California, that became a commercial center for Chinese and other Asian businesses in Central Los Angeles in 1938.
+The area includes restaurants, shops, and art galleries, but also has a residential neighborhood with a low-income, aging population of about 7,800 residents.

-The original Los Angeles Chinatown developed in the late 19th century, but it was demolished to make room for Union Station, the city's major ground-transportation center.
-A separate commercial center, known as "New Chinatown," opened for business in 1938.
+The original Chinatown developed in the late 19th century, and was demolished to make room for Union Station, the city's major ground-transportation center.
+This neighborhood and commercial center, referred to as "New Chinatown," opened for business in 1938.

 Geography and climate

-According to CRA/LA, borders of (the current) Chinatown neighborhood are:
+According to the Community Redevelopment Agency of the City of Los Angeles (CRA/LA), borders of (the current) Chinatown neighborhood are: